Bank of the Philippine Islands: BanKo

 BPI Direct BanKo, Inc., A Savings Bank (operating as BanKo) is a wholly owned subsidiary of BPI established through the merging of BPI Direct Savings Bank (the first internet-based bank in the country, allowing expatriate Filipinos and overseas workers in countries like Bahrain or Hong Kong to access and manage their bank accounts at any time) and the BPI Globe Banko.

 BPI Globe BanKo's predecessor BPI Direct Savings Bank, was incorporated and registered with the Securities and Exchange Commission on September 26, 1986, primarily as a subsidiary meant to engage in the general business of savings and mortgage banking.

 In 2000, BPI Direct underwent a major image change as it became the first Philippine bank designed around the telephone and online banking channels.
 Two years later, BPI Direct realigned its business strategy towards the Overseas Filipino community.

 As the result of BPI Direct and with BPI Globe BanKo (another thrift bank unit of BPI) merging in December 2016 forming BPI Direct BanKO Inc. (BPI BanKo).

-BPI's consolidation of its two subsidiaries forming BPI Direct BanKo, is its answer to the growing microfinance-small and medium enterprise finance industry sector in the Philippines, competing directly with notable SME/Microfinance institution in the country - ASA Philippines, Card Bank (CardBank and Card SME Bank), and LifeBank MFI.
+BPI's consolidation of its two subsidiaries forming BPI Direct BanKo, is its answer to the growing microfinance to small and medium enterprise finance industry sector in the Philippines, competing directly with SME/Microfinance institutions in the country - ASA Philippines, Card Bank (CardBank and Card SME Bank), and LifeBank MFI.